Safety Tips to Follow When Cleaning Gutters

 1. Ladder Safety: Your Foundation of Trust

-Using a ladder is arguably the riskiest part of gutter cleaning.
+Using a ladder is arguably the riskiest part of gutter cleaning, notes the Income Realty Management experts.
 Before climbing, always confirm that the ladder is sturdy and reliable.
 Inspect it for any damage or loose parts and ensure that all locks are engaged.
 Place it on a stable, even surface, and avoid using it in windy or wet conditions.
 When positioning the ladder, follow the 4-to-1 rule: for every four feet of height, you have to climb, move the base one foot away from the wall.

 2. Dress for Success (and Safety)